-C. The Class Allegations Are Irrelevant to Standing
+B. The Class Allegations Are Irrelevant to Standing

-Hollander purports to sue on behalf of all males who are students or alumni of Columbia.
-Compl. ¶ 121.
+Plaintiffs purport to sue on behalf of a class of male Columbia students and alumni.
+Id. ¶ 196.
 Whether or not any members of such a class might have standing is irrelevant.
-Unless the only named plaintiff - Hollander - has standing himself, the Complaint must be dismissed.
+Unless one of the named plaintiffs has standing himself, the Complaint must be dismissed.
 See O'Shea, 414 U.S. at 494, 94 S. Ct. at 675 ("if none of the named plaintiffs purporting to represent a class establishes the requisite of a case or controversy with the defendants, none may seek relief on behalf of himself or any other member of the class"); Wooden v.
 Board of Regents of the University System of Georgia, 247 F.3d 1262, 1288 (11th Cir.
-2001) (before considering class certification, "the district court must determine that at least one named class representative has Article III standing").
+2001) (before considering class certification, "the district court must determine that at least one named class representative has Article III standing"); Den Hollander v.
+Chertoff, 2008 WL 51911103, at \3 (named plaintiffs must show that they personally have been injured).